A01705840/automaton/README.md

 - Words 'Estel' and 'Estellio' share the same beginning 'estel'
 - Words 'Esgal', 'Estel' and 'Ethuil' all end on 'l'

-After finding this patterns, I decided that the best way of implementing the automaton was to make a DFA (Deterministic Finite Automaton).
+After finding this patterns, I decided that the best way of implementing the automaton was to make a DFA (Deterministic Finite Automaton) (Geeksforgeeks, 2023).
 This means that there is a limited subset of characters available.
 In this case

 #### Σ = {e,s,g,a,l,t,i,o,h,u}